NDA II Application Information 2020

 - The Ex-gratia awards to Cadets (Direct) / NOK, shall be sanctioned purely on ex-gratia basis and the same shall not be treated as pension for any purpose.
 However, dearness relief at applicable rates shall be granted on monthly ex-gratia as well as ex-gratia disability award.

 (b) The Gentlemen Cadets at IMA when in receipt of stipend are insured for Rs.
 75 lakh as applicable to officers of regular Army.
-For those who are invalidated out by IMB account of disability and not entitled to any pension will be provided Rs 25 lakhs for 100 per cent disability.
+Those who are invalidated out by IMB account of disability and not entitled to any pension will be provided Rs 25 lakhs for 100 per cent disability.
 This will be proportionately reduced to Rs 5 lakhs for 20 per cent disability.
 However, for less than 20% disability, and Ex-Gratia Grant of Rs.
 50,000/- will be paid.
-Disability due to alcoholism, drug addiction and due to the diseases of pre-enrolment origin will not qualify for disability benefit and Ex-Gratia Grant.
+Disability due to alcoholism, drug addiction and due to diseases of pre-enrolment origin will not qualify for disability benefit and Ex-Gratia Grant.
 In addition, Lady/Gentlemen Cadets withdrawn on disciplinary grounds expelled as undesirable or leaving the Academy voluntarily will not be eligible for disability benefits and Ex-Gratia.
 Subscription at the rate of Rs.
 5,000/- will have to be 40 paid in advance on a monthly basis by Gentlemen Cadets to become a member under the main AGI Scheme as applicable to regular Army Officers.
 The subscription for the relegated period would also be recovered at the same rate.

 13. PROMOTIONAL AVENUES: